 Goodwill, which amounted to \$38.9 million as of both December 31, 2010 and 2009, is not being amortized but is subject to an annual impairment test in accordance with Accounting Standards Codification ("ASC") 350, "Intangibles - Goodwill and Other."
 The Company performs the impairment test in the fourth quarter or sooner if events or changes in circumstances indicate that the carrying amount may exceed fair value.
 Recoverability of goodwill is determined by comparing the fair value of the reporting unit with its carrying value, including goodwill.
-If the carrying amount of the reporting unit exceeds the fair value, the implied fair value of the reporting unit's goodwill is compared to the carrying amount of its goodwill to determine if a write-down to fair value is necessary.
+If the carrying amount of the reporting unit exceeds the fair value, the implied fair value of the reporting unit so goodwill to determine if a write-down to fair value is necessary.
 The Company concluded that no impairment of goodwill existed at the time of the annual impairment tests in 2010, 2009 and 2008.